Divya932/EVA4-Phase-2/Session02 - MobileNetV2/README.md

 # Session 2 - MobileNetV2

 In this assignment we have trained a model on a dataset with nearly 22,000 images collected from various sources.
 The images consist of flying objects.
 The entire dataset is divided into 4 classes - Flying Birds, Large Quadcopters, Small Quadcopters, and Winged Drones.
 We have named this dataset as IFO Dataset.
 The model trained has an underlying architecture of Mobilenet V2.
 The prime objective of this assignment is to deploy this model on AWS lambda after training and to be able to classify images using a POST request from the URL generated after deployment.
+Find the ipynb used for training [here](https://github.com/Divya932/EVA4-Phase-2/blob/master/Session02%20-%20MobileNetV2/phase2_session2.ipynb)

 The model reaches a test accuracy of **89.20%** and has been trained for **12 Epochs**.